Cozary/Tinted-Campfires/README.md

 <summary>🌍 Translation Progress %</summary>
 <br>

-Here are the translations, which are managed through Crowdin at the following link: **[Crowdin Floral Enchantment](https://crowdin.com/project/floral-enchantment)**.
+Here are the translations, which are managed through Crowdin at the following link: **[Crowdin Tinted Campfires](https://crowdin.com/project/tinted-campfires)**.
 You can contribute to the translations there or by submitting a PR to the project.
 If the language you are looking for is not available on Crowdin, you can ask me to enable it.

 | Language |  Status                                                                                                                                                                                                                                                                                  |
 | :--- |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|